Course Introduction to Programming

 */

-- To initialize an array with the value
+- To initialize a vector with the value

-in all its positions, we can use the observation described above and not place any elements inside the keys:
+in all its positions, we can use the logic of the observation above and not put any element inside the braces:

 int z[3] = {};